ethereum/ethereum-org/views/content/geth.md

 ### Check All Balances at once

-Geth is a JavaScript environment, that means you can create functions just like you would in JavaScript.
+The command line tools are JavaScript environments, which means you can create functions just like you would in JavaScript.
 For example, if you want to check the balance of all your accounts at once, use this JavaScript code snippet.

-It will iterate over each of your accounts and print their balance in ether:
+It will iterate over each of your accounts and print their balance in ether, you can use the following code on **Geth** (this will not work in **Eth**):

     function checkAllBalances() {
       var i = 0;